Lesson 3: Why We Count

 Time Required: 40 minutes

 - With students, brainstorm different ways in which we receive information.
-Answers may include: families, teachers, television, news reports, magazines, Web sites, and even e-mail or phone calls.
+Answers may include: families, teachers, television, newspapers, magazines, Web sites, and even e-mail or phone calls.
 Distribute a simple, age-appropriate example of an ad from a magazine or newspaper and ask students: What do you learn from reading this ad?

 - Write the word census on the board and discuss the definition.